chadramsey/chadramsey.github.io/_posts/2018-11-15-pico8-game-jam-two.md

 ![](https://chadramsey.github.io/assets/images/2018/akuma_transition_screen.gif){: .center-image }

-All of this so far exists as a test bed for the remainder of the game.
+So far all of this exists as a test bed for the remainder of the project.
 I plan on taking a hard shift into creating a meaningful environment and putting all this to good use in the next couple weeks.

 There's still much work to be done and I'm tweaking and creating as I go, but I have to say I'm having a good time along the way.
 If nothing else I can